fabula-ui/docs/pages/components/checkbox/en/events.md

 The **checkbox** component has its own set of event listeners that can help you handle its actions.

-Learn more about these properties below.
+Learn more about these events below.